-In the event a Withdrawal Motion is granted by the district court with respect to a proceeding or contested matter, the applicable proceeding or contested matter shall be transferred to the district court in accordance with this rule.
+In the event a Withdrawal Motion is granted by the district court with respect to a proceeding or contested matter, the applicable proceeding or contested matter must be transferred to the district court in accordance with this rule.

-(1) Conversion of Miscellaneous Action to Civil Action.
-Upon the entry of an order granting a Withdrawal Motion, the district court clerk shall convert the pending miscellaneous action into a civil action, and shall change the caption of the action, such that the title of each party in the civil action is consistent with its title in the bankruptcy court prior to transfer to the district court (e.g. plaintiff/defendant; debtor/creditor; movant/respondent, as applicable).
-The district court clerk shall note on the docket of the civil action that the applicable proceeding or contested matter has been transferred to the district court from the bankruptcy court.
-Such notation shall also identify the bankruptcy court number of the applicable proceeding which has been transferred from the bankruptcy court; or in the event
+- (1) Conversion of Miscellaneous Action to Civil Action.
+Upon the entry of an order granting a Withdrawal Motion, the district court clerk must convert the pending miscellaneous action into a civil action, and must change the caption of the action, such that the title of each party in the civil action is consistent with its title in the bankruptcy court prior to transfer to the district court (e.g., plaintiff/defendant; debtor/creditor; movant/respondent, as applicable).
+The district court clerk must note on the docket of the civil action that the applicable proceeding or contested matter has been transferred to the district court from the bankruptcy court.
+Such notation must also identify the bankruptcy court number of the applicable proceeding which has been transferred from the bankruptcy court; or in the event of a transfer of a contested matter, the notation must identify the bankruptcy court number of the case from which the contested matter has been transferred. - (2) Notation on Bankruptcy Court Docket.
+Upon the entry of an order granting a Withdrawal Motion, the district court clerk must transmit a copy of such order to the bankruptcy court for filing in the applicable bankruptcy case or proceeding.
+Upon such transmittal, the clerk of the bankruptcy court must note on the bankruptcy court docket that the applicable adversary proceeding or contested matter has been transferred to the district court.

-- of a transfer of a contested matter, the notation shall identify the bankruptcy court number of the case from which the contested matter has been transferred. - (2) Notation on Bankruptcy Court Docket.
-Upon the entry of an order granting a Withdrawal Motion, the district court clerk shall transmit a copy of such order to the bankruptcy court for filing in the applicable bankruptcy case or proceeding.
-Upon such transmittal, the clerk of the bankruptcy court shall note on the bankruptcy court docket that the applicable adversary proceeding or contested matter has been transferred to the district court.
-Such notation shall also identify the district court civil number of the transferred proceeding or contested matter. - Motion, the applicable proceeding or contested matter shall be deemed transferred to the district court, and all subsequent filings therein shall be made in the district court civil action, bearing the appropriate district court caption and civil number.
-Upon transfer to the district court, the transferred proceeding or contested matter shall be governed in all respects by these local rules of practice; except that, unless the district court orders otherwise, all existing deadlines pending at the time of transfer shall remain in effect. - (4) Refiling of Pending Motions.
-If there is any pending motion in the transferred proceeding or contested matter which has not been ruled upon by the bankruptcy court prior to the time of transfer to the district court, the party who initially filed the motion shall file the same motion in the district court civil action, if it desires the district court to enter a ruling with respect to such motion.
-Each refiled motion shall include a cover sheet, bearing the appropriate district court caption and civil number, which identifies by name, date, and bankruptcy court docket number, every memoranda and affidavit filed in support of, and in opposition to, the motion prior to the time of transfer to the district court.
-The refiling of pending motions under this rule is for the administrative convenience of the district court, and shall not affect any deadlines with respect to filing memoranda in response to the motion, or filing memoranda in reply thereto.
+- Such notation must also identify the district court civil number of the transferred proceeding or contested matter. - (3) Transfer to District Court.
+Upon the entry of an order granting a Withdrawal Motion, the applicable proceeding or contested matter must be deemed transferred to the district court, and all subsequent filings therein must be made in the district court civil action, bearing the appropriate district court caption and civil number.
+Upon transfer to the district court, the transferred proceeding or contested matter is governed in all respects by these local rules of practice; except that, unless the district court orders otherwise, all existing deadlines pending at the time of transfer must remain in effect. - (4) Refiling of Pending Motions.
+If there is any pending motion in the transferred proceeding or contested matter which has not been ruled upon by the bankruptcy court prior to the time of transfer to the district court, the party who initially filed the motion must file the same motion in the district court civil action, if it desires the district court to enter a ruling with respect to such motion.
+Each refiled motion must include a cover sheet, bearing the appropriate district court caption and civil number, which identifies by name, date, and bankruptcy court docket number, every memoranda and affidavit filed in support of, and in opposition to, the motion prior to the time of transfer to the district court.
+The refiling of pending motions under this rule is for the administrative convenience of the district court and must not affect any deadlines with respect to filing memoranda in response to the motion or filing memoranda in reply thereto.